Edit

 Eligibility

-• This call is open to female researchers working in the area of Infection Biology.
+This call is open to female scientists working in the area of Infection Biology.

-• Scientists having a primary affiliation with an African institution.
+• Scientists must demonstrate primary affiliation with an African institution

 How to apply

-Candidates are invited to apply for this opportunity via EMBL’s e-recruitment system Talentlink (see here)
+Candidates are invited to apply for this opportunity via EMBL’s e-recruitment system (see button at the top of the page)

 To apply:

 1. Download and fill the pdf application form available at the top of this webpage.
-Please take care to review the guide for filling in the form provided at the end of the application form.
+Review the application guide to fill in the form.

 Important dates